 Newly arrived in the US from Wales, Terry Moore tried his hand at—what else?—rock music.
 When that gig ended however, he found himself working in one of the fine furniture capitals of the world, New Hampshire, as a maintenance man.
 Not satisfied to stop at making kitchen cabinets, Terry pushed his skills to master museum-quality furniture pieces.
 A founding member of the New Hampshire Furniture Masters, Terry works out of his one-man shop producing beautiful pieces of furniture.
 Additionally, he finds satisfaction in teaching fine woodworking to prison inmates in the state prison system, using woodworking as a vehicle to teach the life skills of patience, mindfulness, and gratitude.

-A woodworker for over 20 years, WOOD Deputy Editor Craig Ruegsegger has been writing and producing woodworking content since 1999.
+A woodworker for more than 20 years, WOOD Deputy Editor Craig Ruegsegger has been writing and producing woodworking content since 1999.
 As a long-time WOOD subscriber before joining the editorial team, Craig understands the attachment readers have to WOOD and enjoys creating content that keeps them looking forward to the next issue.
-Craig oversees the production of WOOD’s seven special interest publications (SIP) each year and manages WOOD’s production schedule, keeping articles moving through the creation and editing process.
+Craig manages WOOD’s production schedule, keeping articles moving through the creation and editing process.
 In addition to instructing readers through the pages and web site of WOOD magazine, his teaching experiences include presenting numerous live how-to seminars, and developing and producing a woodworking TV show.

 Questions?
 Contact us.